Kailas-Thonnithodi/Smart-Research-Agent/README.md

 * This will help stir the topic of conversion when search agent is the called, leading to more meaninful and diverse range of report summaries.
 * The returned x questions/concepts should be short and be surrounded around the original concept at hand.

 ## Writer Agent

 ## Emailer Agent
+* The purpose of this agent is to package the contents/report produced by the writer agent, and output the email in a well structured html format.
+* The email reciever should be able to view the report (from the writer agent) and have access to clickable links produced by it.
+Technically, it should be interactive.